FederatedAI/FATE/doc/api/session_api.md

 glom()
 ```

-Coalescing all elements within each partition into a list.
+Coalesces all elements within each partition into a list.

 **Parameters:**